mohammadsilwadi/data-structures-and-algorithms/python/hashtable/README.md

-# Repeated hash map
+# Tree intersection
 <!-- Short summary or background information -->

 ## Challenge
 <!-- Description of the challenge -->

-Write a function called repeated word that finds the first word to occur more than once in a string
+ Write a function called tree_intersection that takes two binary trees as parameters.
-Arguments: string
-Return: string
+ Using your Hashmap implementation as a part of your algorithm, return a set of values found in both trees.

 ## Approach & Efficiency
 <!-- What approach did you take?
 Why?
 What is the Big O space/time for this approach? -->